ruchi-001/java-basics/README.md

 -Arrays

 ## Goal
-To buid a stong foundation in java for software engineering roles.
+To buid a stong foundation in java for Full Stack Developer roles.